3ch01c/3ch01c.github.io/docs/k8s.md

 sudo reboot
 ```

-If you ever uninstall the GPU operator, *you must reboot the node to unload the GPU drivers*.
+If you ever need to uninstall/reinstall the GPU operator, reboot the node to finish unloading the GPU drivers.

 ```
 helm uninstall nvidia/gpu-operator